JianfengYao/python-web-app/README.md

-a-python-webapp
+awesome-python-webapp
 =====================

-A python web-app practice.
+A python webapp tutorial.